rtgodwin/rtgodwin.github.io/_docs/waterdeep.md

 ## Some Facts

 - Due to negligence and the rumoured near bankruptcy of Waterdeep, Dagult Neverember was voted out of his seat as *Open Lord of Waterdeep*.
-In Neverwinter at the time, he has not returned to Waterdeep.
+In the city of Neverwinter at the time of his ousting, he has not returned to Waterdeep.
 Laeral Silverhand has taken his place.
 - Crime is on the rise.
 Numerous criminial factions in Waterdeep appear more active, going so far as to fight one another in the streets.
 - Factions are prominent in Waterdeep: Force Grey, Harpers, Xanathar Guild, Zhentarim, and others.